Adjusting to Life in the UK as an American Expat

 Sports and Entertainment

-Football is soccer, and fan-loyalty to local clubs runs deep.
-Rugby, cricket and tennis are also popular.
-Television leans toward wit, satire and long-running drama rather than punch-line driven humor.
+Football is soccer, and fan loyalty to local clubs runs deep.
+Rugby, cricket, and tennis are also popular.
+Television leans toward wit, satire, and long-running drama rather than punch-line-driven humor.

 two men playing cricket